LukeGrahamLandry/franca/devlog.md

   pointless thing to be spending time on but makes be feel better because in maze_game it's reasonable to have a few going at once without actually playing them.
 - remap_mouse_to_wall: allow non-axis-aligned, makes open_map_debug_screen less annoying
+- instead of each app type needing to deal with unlockable door, have one that points at a link=xxx with different condition.
+  - now i can have a mandelbrot that chooses between multiple directions.
+  - farm: unlock door at certain round

 ## (Jul 27)